Get a student from Business Economics and Information Technology as an intern

 To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

-The internship starts in January and lasts for 20 weeks.
-After the end of the internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.
+The internship starts in August and lasts for 20 weeks.
+After the end of their internship period, the student and the company can agree on whether the student can remain in the company during the last year of their programme and whether the bachelor project must be prepared for the company.

 As the internship is a part of the Business Economics and Information Technology programme, your company has no financial obligations towards the student.